mossgreen/mossgreen.github.io/_posts/2018-12-02-Spring-Certification-Spring-REST.md

 toc_icon: "cog"
 classes: wide
 ---
-Spring REST in Spring professional certification.
+Spring REST in Pivotal Spring professional certification (6%).

 ## What does REST stand for?